rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## From the Backyard: Pope Leo XIV, Leo XIII, Rerum Norarum and AI
+## From the Backyard: Pope Leo XIV, Leo XIII, Rerum Novarum and AI

 date: 2025-05-12, from: Vatican Obervatory